CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 **Library**: None

-**Description**: Access to protected APIs can be based on the physical location of the application user.
+**Description**: Access protected APIs based on the physical location of the app user.
 The application passes the physical location information to the MAG in the http header of an access request.
 Within the http header, location is expressed using latitude/longitude coordinates of the host device.
-SDK will prompt users to consent to access location information at runtime.
+SDK prompts users to consent to access location information at runtime.
 Includes the location information in all requests when enabled.

 **To enable**: Add NSLocationAlwaysUsage Description (location service always in use), or NSLocationWheinUseUsageDescription (location service on demand) to the info.plist.

-**Dependencies**: Admin must enable geolocation in the policy.
-In the msso_config.json file, the Admin must set `mag.mobile_sdk.location_enabled` to `true` to enable it from the SDK.
+**Dependencies**: Admin must enable geolocation in MAG policy.
+Second, the Admin must set `mag.mobile_sdk.location_enabled` to `true` in the msso_config.json file to enable geolocation for the SDK.
 If the value is set to `false`, the SDK does not ask for location permission, and does not include geolocation information in header.

 ### SSL Pinning